freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/jupyter-notebook/index.md

 To install Jupyter notebooks in a conda environment: `conda install jupyter notebook` To install Jupyter notebooks with pip: `pip install jupyter notebook`

+### How to launch Jupyter Notebook (Mac OS)
+Click on spotlight, type terminal to open a terminal window.
+Enter the startup folder by typing cd /your_folder_name.
+Type "jupyter notebook" to launch the Jupyter Notebook App The notebook interface will appear in a new browser window or tab.

 #### More Information:
 * [Jupyter Org Website](http://jupyter.org)
 * [Jupyter/IPython Notebook Quick Start Guide](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)